hocachoc/hocachoc.github.io/docs/projects/posts/the-architects-guide-terraform-lifecycle-management-explained.md

 You're identifying any potential issues or conflicts that may arise from the changes.
 Terraform compares the current state of your infrastructure with the desired state, showing you the changes it will make.

-First, imaging that you want to allow SSH inbound traffic to the instance, update the Terraform code
+First, imagine that you want to allow SSH inbound traffic to the instance; update the Terraform code
 ```bash title="cat main.tf" hl_lines="8-27 33"
 # main.tf - Example Terraform Configuration